stackabletech/stackable-utils/bulk-pr/README.md

 3. Run `pr_approve`

 ### Common parameters
-With the only exception of the `repos` script all scripts in this repository take the same parameter, which is the name of the branch the PRs you want to operate on was created from.
+All scripts in this repository take the same parameter, which is the name of the branch the PRs you want to operate on was created from.
+The exceptions are `repos` and `common`, which are sourced rather than run, and `pr_list`, which lists every open PR and so needs no branch.

 For example for a set of operator templating pull requests this will usually be in the form of `template_abd68ad` which is the fixed prefix `template_` followed by the short commit hash of the commit in the operator templating repo that it was based on.